 CMS’s research vendor has staff with expertise in data collection and evaluation methods and senior researchers have reviewed the materials to identify any unclear, ambiguous, and uncomfortable questions.

 Westat conducted cognitive testing of the ESRD Beneficiary Survey with nine ESRD Medicare beneficiaries.
-A supporting crosswalk of all the survey items tested is included as Attachment D. In addition, Appendix D also lists the survey items that came directly from the ICH-CAHPS, item that were modified, and items that were developed for the current survey.
+A supporting crosswalk of all the survey items tested is included as Attachment D. In addition, Appendix D also lists the survey items that came directly from the ICH-CAHPS, items that were modified, and items that were developed for the current survey.
 A copy of the cognitive testing (pilot test) report is included as Attachment F.

 The stakeholder interviewer protocol performed as expected based on four preliminary in-depth interviews.
 Respondents spoke freely during the interview and respondents were encouraged to address broad areas of ESRD care.